 What is the tuition and what does that buy?

-Tuition is $9140 for the year, which buys a student enrollment in five (5) year-long core academic courses.
-Most of those courses fall into four broad subject areas: Math, Language Arts, Science, and Social Studies.
+Tuition is $8400 for the year or $4200 per semester, which buys a student enrollment in five (5) year-long core academic courses.
+Most of those courses fall into four broad subject areas: Math, Language Arts, Science, and Social Studies, plus one elective.

 The remainder of the courses offered address a potpourri of additional State requirements for Electives at the high school level such as Foreign Language, Fine Arts, Personal Finance and Physical Education.

 There is no provision for reduced tuition should a student elect not to take the full academic load of 5 courses for students up through grade 11 (junior year of high school).
 However, an exception may be made in certain instances for students who are seniors in high school (12thgraders) who choose to be in a “dual enrollment” program at a local college.
 Seniors who are dual-enrolled will be charged a per course fee.

 Maximum size for each class is 12 students, and we strive for a minimum of 5 students per class to make it feasible for the instructor to effectively teach the material.
 If fewer than 5 students enroll in a course, we reserve the right to cancel the course.
 Whenever more than 15 students have enrolled in a course, we will create another section of that course to make sure the class size stays under 12 students.

 Most classes will meet on Tuesdays and Thursdays.
 We may offer a Monday and Wednesday schedule as well.